washingtonstateuniversity/WSUWP-Plugin-Embeds/README.md

     * `download_image_on_click` - Default false.
 Returns true or false, if the user whats the images to download on click.
     * `download_image_size` - Default full.
 Image size identifier.
     * `pagination_type` - Default bullets.
 The type of pagination to display.
 Can be "bullets", "fraction", or "progressbar".
+    * `autoplay` - Default true.
+Controls whether the slider should autoplay.
+    * `autoplay_delay` - Default 3000.
+Controls the duration at which the carousel progresses to the next slide.

 ## Twitter Timeline